vphantom/vof/binary.md

 ### Decoding Security

-Malicious or random input could be used to create deeply nested structures that could exhaust stack space during parsing.
-Decoders should probably limit total nesting depth to a reasonable level for their target system.
-(128 might be a reasonable limit for most systems.)

-Malicious or corrupt data sections could specify an incorrectly large size extending beyond the end of the chunk.
-Decoded sizes must be checked for overflow.
-In streaming inputs, this means setting a reasonable maximum size limit to avoid listening forever.
-(1MB to 1GB might be reasonable, depending on the application.)
+Implementations should consider reasonable limits on:

+* Total nesting depth (128 might be reasonable)
+* Maximum string length (1MB to 1GB might be reasonable)
+* Maximum number of object members (1K might be reasonable)
-When processing streaming inputs, implementations should consider timeouts between values and/or overall rate limiting to prevent denial-of-service through artificially slow feeds.
-A timeout of 30-60 seconds between values is typical.
+* Time to wait between values and/or overall rate limiting

+Decoded data (and thus string) sizes must be checked for overflow: a corrupt or malicious size could extend well beyond the input.

 ### Thread Safety